Why Does 1080p Looks Bad on a 1440p Monitor?

 • When displaying 1080p content on a 1440p monitor, the pixels won’t align as nicely as they would on a native 1080p monitor, which can result in redundancy and inconsistency in the image.
 In addition, this can make the picture appear less sharp and detailed.

 First and foremost, it’s essential to know that 1440p is only 77.78% bigger than 1080p.
 While this may seem like a significant increase, it’s vital to remember that this is not a precise fit.
-This means the scaler won’t be able to accurately transpose the 1080p image onto the 1440p screen.
+This means the scaler won’t be able to transpose the 1080p image onto the 1440p screen accurately.
 As a result, there’s a much higher risk of blur and other visual artifacts that make the picture look worse.

 One of the main reasons 1080p looks terrible on a 1440p monitor is the pixel density.
 When a lower-resolution image is displayed on a higher-resolution monitor, the pixels won’t align as nicely as they would on a monitor with the exact resolution as the image.
 This leads to the photo’s lack of sharpness and clarity, ultimately showing a more pixelated and blurry picture.